Content Produced in Partnership with Visit Colorado Springs

 Visit Garden of the Gods

 Garden of the Gods is one of the best free attractions in the country and regularly voted one of the best parks in the U.S. on TripAdvisor.
 A National Natural Landmark, the 300-foot red sandstone monoliths tower above a backdrop of blue as Pike’s Peak stands majestically in the background.
-An outdoor playground, the area is a climber’s haven, but there are also over 15 miles of trails that can be explored by hiking, biking, Jeep, or Segway.
+An outdoor playground, the area is a climber’s haven (and a great place to try rock climbing for the first time), but there are also over 15 miles of trails that can be explored by hiking, biking, Jeep, or Segway.
 Some of the most popular photo spots include the easy 1-mile Siamese Twins Trail, which leads to a natural rock window, High Point Overlook, Ridge Trail Overlook, and Palmer Trail.
 Pro Tip: the park is much less busy on weekdays so plan your visit accordingly.

 Tour the Colorado Springs Olympic Training Center